 My name is Katie Mae Mitchell, and I live in northern Georgia.
-I work as an English professor at a small liberal arts college, and from time to time, I type some thoughts here to share with you.
+I work as an English teacher at a small private high school, and from time to time, I type some thoughts here to share with you.

 My world as I knew it exploded in late 2014 when I found myself a single mother to two preschoolers, and I wrote every piece of that grief right here on this journal.
 Sometimes with shaking hands at 2am when only a handful of people read these words.
 But I just kept writing and writing and writing until it lead me to the other side.
 Many of my current readers found me in that time as my writing made its way to Huffington Post.